-• Facilities to provide 0.95 leading and lagging power factor when delivering rated output at the HV terminals of the IC Substation Step Up Transformer when the voltage at that point is operating between 95 and 105 % of nominal.
-This study found that Enercon model E3-FT would not meet this requirement, and

-- supplemental reactive power of approximately 22 Mvar would be needed.
-Additionally, the data provided did not meet the requirement that rated reactive power be delivered from zero to full rated real power. - Centralized controls.
+- Facilities to provide 0.95 leading and lagging power factor when delivering rated output at the HV terminals of the IC Substation Step Up Transformer when the voltage at that point is operating between 95 and 105 % of nominal.
+This study assumed that Enercon model E3-FTQ would meet this requirement, however the data provided did not meet the requirement that rated reactive power be delivered from zero to full rated real power. - Centralized controls.
 These will provide centralized voltage set-point controls and are known as Farm Control Units (FCU).
-The FCU will control the 34.5kV bus voltage and the reactive output of the machines.
+The FCU will control the 34.5 kV bus voltage and the reactive output of the machines.
 Responsive (fast-acting) controls are required.
 The controls will also include a curtailment scheme which will limit or reduce total output from the facility, upon receipt of a telemetered signal from NSPI's SCADA system. - NSPI will have control and monitoring of reactive output of this facility, via the centralized controller.
-This will permit the NSPI Operator to raise or lower the voltage set-point remotely. - Low voltage ride-through capability per Section 7.4.1 of the Nova Scotia Power Transmission System Interconnection Requirements (TSIR). - Real-time monitoring (including an RTU) of the interconnection facilities.
+This will permit the NSPI Operator to raise or lower the voltage set-point remotely.

+- Low voltage ride-through capability per Section 7.4.1 of the Nova Scotia Power Transmission System Interconnection Requirements (TSIR). - Real-time monitoring (including an RTU) of the interconnection facilities.
 Local wind speed and direction, MW and Mvar, as well as bus voltages are required. - Facilities for NSPI to execute high speed rejection of generation (transfer trip) if determined in SIS.
 The plant may be incorporated into RAS run-back schemes. - Synthesized inertial response controls within the WECS. - Automatic Generation Control to assist with tie-line regulation. - Operation at ambient temperature of -30°C.